French police probe debunks metro "hero" story

 PARIS French police have found evidence suggesting an Indian immigrant who became a folk hero after dying on the tracks of the Paris metro was not, in fact, defending a woman from a thief and may have started a fight himself, a judicial source said.

-Rajinder Singh, a 33-year-old Indian man known as "Babu", was lionised across France last week after police said he had been shoved onto a live rail and electrocuted trying to stop a thief from stealing an iPhone from a female passenger.
+Rajinder Singh, a 33-year-old Indian man known as "Babu," was lionized across France last week after police said he had been shoved onto a live rail and electrocuted trying to stop a thief from stealing an iPhone from a female passenger.

 However, video surveillance footage viewed later by police showed that Babu had not been fighting with a thief before he fell onto the rails, the judicial source said.